COSC3020/reverse-insertion-sort-acraig9266/README.md

   for(var i = 1; i < arr.length; i++) {		// O(n), will always run as many times as array is long
     var val = arr[I];				// O(1), can be ignored
-    var j;					// O(1), can be ignored for(j = i; j > 0 && arr[j-1] > val; j--) {	// Will always run at least once, can run up to n times
+    var j;					// O(1), can be ignored for(j = i; j > 0 && arr[j-1] > val; j--) {	/*
-						// Assuming fully randomized inputs, would expect each element to have to move half the arrays length to be placed properly, moves one place every time through loop.
+						Will always run at least once, can run up to n times Assuming fully randomized inputs, would expect each element to have to move half the arrays length (n/2) to be placed properly.
+						Element moves one place every time through loop.
 Means loop runs average of n/2 times.
-O(n/2)∈ O(n)
+O(n/2)∈ O(n) */
 	arr[j] = arr[j-1];			// O(1), can be ignored
     }
     arr[j] = val;				// O(1), can be ignored